 Agriculture and farming practices – Sugar

-ABF Sugar attributes part of its business success to productive, high-yielding and robust agricultural practices at its own sugar estates and those of its third-party growers.
+ABF Sugar attributes part of its business success to productive, high-yielding and robust agricultural practices at its African sugar estates and those of its third-party growers.
 The production of sugar beet and sugar cane faces potential challenges due to changing weather patterns, loss of biodiversity, land degradation and water scarcity.
 These conditions can lead to more volatile crop yields, further exacerbated by rising pest and plant disease pressures, as well as the reduced availability of active plant protection products due to stricter regulatory controls.

 Responsible agriculture, biodiversity and land use